How to find good places to eat when away from home

 Naturally, your budget has a big impact on your definition of good as well.
-If you’re a market hound always seeking out the most authentic local restaurants with a sense of place, you’re going to have very different criteria than someone spending $1,000 per day on vacation who seeks out the top-rated gourmet restaurants in each location.
+If you’re a market hound always seeking out the most authentic local restaurants with a sense of place, you’re going to have very different criteria for good food than someone spending $1,000 per day on vacation who seeks out the top-rated gourmet restaurants in each location.

-So I’m starting at the bottom, where the local food aficionados and the budget travelers will end up, then going up the food chain for where to find the top restaurants in a given place.
+So I’m starting at the bottom, where the local food aficionados and the budget travelers will end up, then going up the food chain for where to find the top restaurants and best food in a given place.
 In either case, you’re almost always going to be better off getting advice from a food-focused local than you are from some travel writer or tourist who just landed there for a week or less and left.

 So if you do a search for the best restaurants in Guanajuato for example and get five actual articles on the first page with recommendations, it’s good to do a little sleuthing to see if the person who wrote a particular article has some kind of inside knowledge or expertise.
 If there’s no byline or credit, that’s not a good sign.
 Extra points if they live there.
 In any case, it might be good to read all five articles to make sure some of the recommendations aren’t totally out of left field.